crpietschmann/portfolio/_imports/_posts/2015-06-06-how-i-passed-the-70-532-developing-microsoft-azure-solutions-certification-exam.markdown

 There are a number of books on Microsoft Azure.
 The one geared towards studying for the exam is the "<a href="http://amzn.to/29KktWL" target="_blank">Exam Ref 70-532 Developing Microsoft Azure Solutions</a>" from Microsoft Press.
 This book is an excellent study resource to accompany all the other materials, as it's condensed to cover the exam objectives list.

-<em>Note: Do NOT rely to heavily on any single study resources, even books.</em>
+*Note: Do NOT rely to heavily on any single study resources, even books.*

 Here a list of some <a href="http://www.microsoftvirtualacademy.com/ebooks#azure" target="_blank">Free eBooks</a> available for download:
 <ul>